Wednesday 24th April 3:30pm - 8:00pm

 We will be trying to produce as little waste as possible from the event.

-Entry to Vessels of Change is free but you are encouraged to support the development of the Southern Highlands Botanic Gardens by contributing a gold coin to the volunteer collectors at the gate.
+Entry to the event is free, however you are encouraged to support the development of the Southern Highlands Botanic Gardens by making a gold coin donation to the volunteer collectors at the gate.

 The Children Lantern making workshops will cost $5/child plus a small booking fee.
 To book into this workshop click here.